9th May 2026: The Track is Officially Open!

 Location

-The pump track will be located on the west side of the Millennium Sports Ground car park, in an area known locally as Longstrops.
-The site has been selected to minimise impact on nearby residents while integrating with existing sports and recreation facilities.
+The pump track is located on the west side of the Millennium Sports Ground car park, in an area known locally as Longstrops.
+The site was selected to integrate with existing sports and recreation facilities.

 Funding and Delivery

-The project is a six-figure community investment funded by Guy Nicholls, Chief Executive Officer of the TRU7 Group, who has supported the project as a benefactor wishing to give back to Kesgrave.
+The project is a six-figure community investment funded by Guy Nicholls, CEO of the TRU7 Group, who supported the project as a benefactor wishing to give back to Kesgrave.

-The pump track has been designed by Clark & Kent Contractors, an award-winning company responsible for delivering nationally recognised cycling facilities, including the BMX track used at the London 2012 Olympics.
+Designed and built by Clark & Kent Contractors, famous for delivering the BMX track used at the London 2012 Olympics.

 Project Timeline